 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
 Our shareholder The Company is a wholly owned subsidiary of Moneybarn Group Limited, whose ultimate parent is Vanquis Banking Group plc, and as such it is of paramount importance that the Group is kept updated on the Company's progress in delivering the Group's shared purpose, its budget, its strategy, governance, and culture.
 Direct and regular engagement with our shareholder ensures that the Company has a clear understanding of its role as part of the Group.
 Our ultimate shareholders' interests include return on investment, long-term growth and good ESG performance.
-Continued to adapt the business model to take into account the Group-wide purpose and Blueprint The Group CEO is the Chair of the Company Board and the Group CFO is a member The Managing Director and Finance Director have regular meetings with the Group CEO and Group CFO The Managing Director is a member of the Group Executive Committee Financial reporting, strategy and common accounting principles are utilised across the Group to provide alignment The Budget and financial plan are developed as part of the wider Group process The Group has an aligned corporate governance framework and structure including complementary Delegated Authorities Manuals The Group has a centralised Corporate Responsibility team and a Group-wide approach to Corporate Social Responsibility.
+Two of the Company Directors are members of the Group Executive Committee Financial reporting, strategy and common accounting principles are utilised across the Group to provide alignment The Budget and financial plan are developed as part of the wider Group process The Group has an aligned corporate governance framework and structure and Group wide Delegated Authorities Matrix The Group has a centralised Corporate Responsibility team and a Group-wide approach to Corporate Social Responsibility.
 Participating in the Group's capital funding plan and contributing to the strenghtening of the Group's capital, liquidity and funding structure.
-Strategy and long-term value creation Culture and Blueprint Financial and operational performance and resilience Harmonisation of risk management to provide a more consistent and integrated approach to managing risk across the Group Corporate governance arrangements and alignment Corporate responsibility Interactions with the regulators Consideration of creditworthiness and lending policy in the macro-economic environment, specifically arising from the cost of living crisis during the year Participation in the Group's intra-group funding arrangements Business model aligned with the Group's purpose Board-level oversight over the newly created Group Risk Policy Taxonomy, Group Risk System and Group Enterprise Risk Management function to ensure a consistent approach to risk management across the Group Shared services model rolled out across the Group to drive consistency and reduce inefficiencies Group Board and Company Board refreshed their corporate governance framework to support effective decision-making, oversight and accountability Group CEO and Company Managing Director objectives were aligned Board approved intra-group funding arrangements to provide more cost-efficient funding across the Group Input into the Group's Internal Capital Adequacy Assessment Process Board and Group Board approved budget and operational plan
+Strategy and long-term value creation Culture and The Vanquis Way values Financial and operational performance Harmonisation of risk management to provide a consistent and integrated approach to managing risk across the Group Corporate governance arrangements and alignment Corporate responsibility Interactions with the regulators Consideration of credit risk and lending policy in the macro-economic environment, specifically arising from the cost-of-living crisis during the year Operational Resilience ICAAP and ILAAP process input Intragroup funding arrangements Market and competitor landscape Business model aligned with the Group's purpose Board-level oversight over the Group Risk Policy Taxonomy, Group Risk System and Group Enterprise Risk Management function to ensure a consistent approach to risk management across the Group Group Board and Company Board refreshed their corporate governance framework to support effective decision-making, oversight and accountability Board approved intra-group funding arrangements to provide more cost-efficient funding across the Group Input into the Group's Internal Capital Adequacy Assessment Process Board and Group Board approved budget and operational plan Board governance manual and aligned delegated authorities matrix